 To me, God is just everything, God is who I am, God is who you are, God is everything.
 If you can show me somewhere that God isn’t, then to me that invalidates the whole idea of God God is everywhere and everything.

-God is either everything or nothing as it says in The Big Book of Alcoholics Anonymous.
+God is either anything or nothing as it says in The Big Book of Alcoholics Anonymous.

 I appreciate you reading about my version of Step 7 in Alcoholics Anonymous, “Humbly asked Him to remove our shortcomings”.